Trantorian1/notes-rust-blockchain/src/a_brief_history_of_information.md

 # A Brief History of Information

-Blockchain technologies can be seen as a continuation of Humanity's history of _shared storytelling: they are a way to mathematically come to consensus in a narrative, which allows us to share that story between multiple parties without it being changed.
+Blockchain technologies can be seen as a continuation of Humanity's history of _shared storytelling_: they are a way to mathematically come to consensus in a narrative, which allows us to share that story between multiple parties without it being changed.

 > **consensus**: a state where multiple parties come to an agreement.
 >
 > ex: _How many marbles does Alice have?
 Alice says 3, Bob says 3 and Christie says 3.
-Alice, Bob and Christie have reached_ consensus.
+Alice, Bob and Christie have reached consensus._

 Blockchain differs from typical methods of consensus which are vulnerable to degradation over time through word of mouth.
 Even _written_ stories are not absolute and are subject to change through re-writings and translation.
 With Blockchain technologies, a narrative can[^1] be _absolute_ and forever fixed throughout time.

+---

 ## Web 1.0